Lisa Marie Presley net worth: Losses, lawsuits and Graceland

 Presley blamed the root cause of her financial woes on a 2005 deal to sell an 85% stake in the Elvis Presley Estate (EPE) to CKX, an entertainment company that also owned the "American Idol" television show.

-To be sure, Presley didn't come away empty handed from the deal: She received $50 million plus stock in CKX, along with keeping a 15% interest in EPE, as well as the title to Graceland, Elvis Presley's estate that is now a tourist attraction, the Associated Press reported at the time.
+To be sure, Presley didn't come away empty handed from the deal: She received $50 million plus stock in CKX, along with keeping a 15% interest in EPE, as well as the title to Graceland, the Associated Press reported at the time.
 CKX was later sold to Apollo Global Management for $509 million.

 But Presley's suit claimed that Siegel put his own financial interests ahead of her own, alleging he bought a $9 million English home using the trust's money yet putting that stake at risk when he wasn't able to pay for a $6.7 million balloon payment, the Memphis Commercial Appeal reported.